ocaml/opam/doc/pages/Manual.md

 ### URLs

 URLs are provided as strings.
 They can refer to:
-- raw local filesystem paths
+- Raw local filesystem paths
-- ssh addresses `user@host:path`
+- SSH addresses `user@host:path`
 - URLs of the form `http://`, `https://`, `ftp://`, `ssh://`, `file://`, `rsync://`
-- Version control URLs for git, mercurial, and darcs: `git://`, `hg://`, `darcs://`.
+- Version control URLs for Git, Mercurial, and Darcs: `git://`, `hg://`, `darcs://`.
 This assumes http transport for `hg` and `darcs`, _i.e.,_ `hg://` is short for `hg+http://`.
-  - Note that Github [disabled](https://github.blog/2021-09-01-improving-git-protocol-security-github/)
+  - Note that GitHub [disabled](https://github.blog/2021-09-01-improving-git-protocol-security-github/)
   `git://` protocol support.
 - Version control bound to a specific URL: `<vc>+<scheme>://`, e.g., `git://`,